JamesWoolfenden/terraform-aws-codepipeline/README.md

 [![Infrastructure Tests](https://www.bridgecrew.cloud/badges/github/jameswoolfenden/terraform-aws-codepipeline/general)](https://www.bridgecrew.cloud/link/badge?vcs=github&fullRepo=JamesWoolfenden%2Fterraform-aws-codepipeline&benchmark=INFRASTRUCTURE+SECURITY)

 Terraform module to provision an AWS [`codepipeline`](https://aws.amazon.com/codepipeline/) CI/CD system.
-The module also creates the build itself and and the example sets a deployment up for a Fargate project.
+The module also creates the build itself and the example sets a deployment up for a Fargate project.
 The module has been fully updated to work with Terraform 0.12 and Terraform Cloud.

 ---